fujitake/vantiq-related/vantiq-apps-development/vantiq-resources-introduction/docs/eng/hands-on-lab.md

 6. [Add collaboration with an external service (reverse geocoding)](#06_external_service)

 ### 1. Import Project into Namespace<a id="01_project_import"></a>
-Download the Project that will be used in this Hands-on Assignment (Link will be provided by the Instructor).
+Download the Project that will be used in this Hands-on Assignment (the link will be provided by the Instructor).

 Go to [Navigation bar] >> [Projects] >> [Import].

 ![](../../imgs/hands-on-lab/01_menu_project.png)

 Drag and drop the Project zip file.
-Then, Import and reload the screen.
+Then, import and reload the screen.
 ![](../../imgs/hands-on-lab/01_project_zip_dragged.png)

 Project has been imported.